 I received a radio/TV degree from Lake Land College in Mattoon and I graduated from the Mississippi State University Broadcast Meteorology program.
-I’ve earned broadcasting seals of approval from the American Meteorological Society and the National Weather Association and I’ve been fortunate enough to be a multiple winner of the Illinois Broadcaster’s Association “Silver Dome” award for best downstate television weather.
+I’ve earned broadcasting seals of approval from the American Meteorological Society and the National Weather Association and I'm a member of each organization.
+I'm also a member of the Illinois News Broadcaster's Association and SAG-AFTRA, which is the Screen Actors Guild, & American Federation of Television and Radio Artists.
+I’ve been fortunate enough to be a multiple winner of the Illinois Broadcaster’s Association “Silver Dome” award for best downstate television weather.

 I was born in Cairo, Illinois and graduated high school in Herrin, Illinois but I’ve lived most of my life in the Peoria area.

-My wife Linda and I have been married 40 years and our son, Ian, attends Illinois State University.
+My wife Linda and I have been married 43 years and our son, Ian, teaches high school.